afspies/spareroom-scraper/README.md

 This code is pretty horrible as it was written in a mad rush to find an apartment - it was extremely useful as it narrowed SpareRoom's >1000 suggested Apartments to <20.
 Use with trepidation.

+The barebones of the scraper were stolen and bastardised from https://github.com/davidmoremad/find-room-in-london

 # Usage
 1. Get an API key for citymapper from [this link](https://docs.external.citymapper.com/api/)
 2. Copy and paste the API key into `main.py` along with a search link for your city of choice.